crabmusket/eightyeight.github.io/_drafts/development-versus-deployment-docker-and-haskell.md

 To build your application, you must first compile the executable from your development Docker container (the one that _is_ based on `haskell`), then run `docker build` outside that container to copy the binary into the deployment image.

 I really think this is an advantageous workflow.
-I'd love to hear the opinions of more experienced Docker-ers and Haskellers.
+I'd love to hear the opinions of more experienced Haskellers and Docker-ers.
-I haven't thought about how [stack](https://github.com/commercialhaskell/stack) will impact this workflow; for me, my current setup is fine for small projects, but I have no doubt that this approach will start to break down when you have larger projects, multiple binaries, etc.
+I haven't thought about how [stack](https://github.com/commercialhaskell/stack) will impact this workflow; for me, my current setup is fine for small projects, but I have no doubt that this approach will start to break down on larger projects, multiple binaries, etc.

 # Prior art

-I should acknowledge two primary influences on this post.
+I should acknowledge two main influences on this post.
 First and foremost, the FP complete article [a Haskell web server in a 5MB Docker container](https://www.fpcomplete.com/blog/2015/05/haskell-web-server-in-5mb), which introduced the `haskell-scratch` project.
 And secondly, [this great article](http://blog.xebia.com/2014/07/04/create-the-smallest-possible-docker-container/) about using `scratch`, the _actually empty_ Docker container, to deploy Go applications.